+Alice Cummings

-Alice Cummings Non-Executive Director
+Non-Executive Director

 Alice Cummings is Vice-Chair and Chair of the Audit and Risk Assurance Committee of Cottsway Housing Association, and an Independent Non-Executive Director, Chair of the Audit and Risk Committee and Member of the Remuneration Committee of South Staffordshire Water plc.
 She was previously Group CFO for over seven years at the InHealth Group, the healthcare services and solutions business, where she had responsibilities for risk management, digital and IT, people services and commercial teams.
 During her career, she also spent over 16 years in commercial, operational and financial roles with the AEA Group, a main listed environmental, energy efficiency and data management consultancy, ultimately as Group CFO.
 She is a qualified FCA, having started her career with PricewaterhouseCoopers.

-She is the Chair of the Audit Committee.
+Phil Kelly

-Phil Kelly Non-Executive Director
+Non-Executive Director